MarkowskiRafal/car-renting-comparator-app/README.md

 tests and detailed documentation is maintained on Confluence.

 ## Changelog
+v0.0.2:
+* Main PostgreSQL database has been added and configured
+* Set the database connection variables in classpath as environment variables as a security measure to keep them out of the public
+* Created main model objects
+* Added validations on fields
+* Added custom production year validation on the field as an interface and implementing service logic so that it only considers data from a specific constant to the current year.
+This is to make the program work properly and stably without the need for development

 v0.0.1:
 * Main Spring Boot project has been created
 * Added relevant dependencies